theochem/horton/doc/download_and_install_linux.rst

     cd horton-2.0.0

-Dependencies for building, installing and testing Horton
+Dependencies for building, installing and testing HORTON
 ========================================================

-In order to compile and test Horton, you need to install relatively recent versions of the following programs/libraries:
+In order to compile and test HORTON, you need to install relatively recent versions of the following programs/libraries:

 * Python >= 2.7, < 3.0: http://www.python.org/ (also install `development files`)